cybozu-go/setup-hw/docs/monitor-hw.md

 This accepts the same forms of `<host>:<port>` and `:<port>` as `Addr` of `http.Server`.
 The default is `:9105`.

-`--redfish=<path>` specifies the root path of the Redfish HTTPS URL.
-The default is `/redfish/v1`.
-Note that the host and the user information are read from the configuration files.

 `--interval=<interval>` specifies the interval of Redfish data traversal in seconds.